mandipf/flight_delay_project/README.md

 <br>

-The following data cleaning tasks were carried out :
+The following data cleaning tasks were carried out:

 -   Import the data from the CSV files;
 -   Create a single date/time reference for each flight;